barsv/quote_chart/README.md

 !pip install quote_chart
 ```

-But the lib code is just in one file quote_chart.py so you can just drop it into
-the same folder with your jupyter notebook and import via `from quote_chart
-import create_chart_app`.

-Once imported you need to create an instance of a Dash app by making a call to
+Once installed you need to create an instance of a Dash app by making a call to
 the function create_chart_app and pass it at least one parameter - the function
 that will create a plotly figure for currently visisble X range that is given by
 x0, x1 parameters.
 Here is the minimal working example: